toralf/tinderbox/README.md

 ### removal of an image
 Stop the image and remove the symlink in *~/run*.
-The chroot image itself will be kept around in the data dir.
+The image itself will stay in the data dir, eg.: *~/img2*.

 ### status of all images